Protect the Land: Music video

-The music video for "Protect the Land", directed by Shavo Odadjian and Ara Soudjian, was uploaded to the band's YouTube channel on November 6, 2020.
+The music video for "Protect the Land" - directed by Shavo Odadjian and Ara Soudjian, and produced by Lara Aslanian - was uploaded to the band's YouTube channel on November 6, 2020.
 It features footage of Armenian soldiers on the frontlines, as well as shots of the band with projections of some of the footage Odadjian shot superimposed over their faces, similar to the band's “Toxicity” video.

 While talking about the concept of the video, Odadjian said: "I brought in everyone from every age.
 We have babies, my two sons, the high priest of L.A.
 [Los Angeles], doctors, cab drivers, and soldiers in the video.
 At the same time, we have people in Armenia in Artsakh filming on the frontlines of the war going on.
 So the message is, 'I know we're thousands of miles away, but we stand with our troops and we stand for this one common cause as Armenians.'"

-As of December 2022, the song has 17 million views on YouTube.
+The Armenia segment was directed by Armen Soudjian, Arnold Ghazaryan, and co-directed and produced by Arman Nshanian.

+Soudjian and Nshanian, having respectable careers in the industry, used this as an opportunity to push Ghazaryan’s talent to the forefront.
+Ghazaryan, born and raised in Khachmach, a small village of Artsakh, was a soldier in the Artsakh war, and was severely wounded and injured during a battle ten days prior to the music video, as he was serving the Armenian army as a tank commander.
+He is showcased in the music video wearing his army uniform (in black) and walking in crutches.
+At only 19 years old, this was Ghazaryan’s directorial debut, which led to spark a young illustrious career, as he is now a multi-award winning filmmaker for several of his documentaries and short films.